mattermost/mattermost-plugin-confluence/forge/README.md

   channel notification still fires but @-mention DMs are skipped for that single oversized event.
 - Forge web trigger throttle is 1000 req/min per app/environment.
 At
-  a 30-second poll cadence that is 2 req/min per tenant, so a single self-hosted bridge accommodates ~500 Confluence Cloud tenants before throttling.
+  a 30-second poll cadence that is 2 req/min per tenant, so one bridge accommodates ~500 Confluence Cloud tenants before throttling.
 - Forge storage is wiped 28 days after the app is uninstalled.
 The bridge is a buffer, not a system of record; the Mattermost plugin is the durable side.